Jinnah International Airport: History

 During World War II, Karachi Airport was a major transhipment base for United States Army Air Forces units and equipment being used by Tenth Air Force in eastern India, Burma and the Fourteenth Air Force in China.
 Several operational bomber and fighter units flew into Karachi for short organisational periods prior to their deployment.
 Air Technical Service Command had extensive facilities where aircraft were received, assembled and tested prior to being flown to their combat units at forward airfields.
 It also functioned as a major maintenance and supply depot for both air forces.
 In addition, Air Transport Command flew numerous cargo and passenger flights to the Middle East and to points within British India and China.

-The airport facilities were further expanded in the 1980s to Terminal 2 and Terminal 3 respectively.
-The present day infrastructure of Jinnah International Complex is a result of an expansion programme carried out in 1994.
-Today, the new Jinnah Terminal handles both domestic and international flights, whereas Terminal 2 is now dedicated to Hajj operations.
-Terminal 1 (the original airport) is now the HQ of Pakistan's Civil Aviation Authority and Terminal 3 is dedicated to commercial offices.

-Karachi was once a much busier airport.
-Between the 1960s and 1980s, it was an online station of several famous airlines of the world such as BOAC, Qantas, and Pan Am, featuring prominently on the latter's flagship around-the-world route.
-It served as PIA's primary international hub and saw direct flights to many international destinations on Pakistani metal, at a time when the airline was considered to be one of the foremost in the world.
-However, PIA's eventual decline in quality and ambition led to many routes being curtailed.
-Additionally, the emergence of Dubai's airport on the world map, increased usage of longer haul aircraft, and the poor political climate of Karachi during the 1990s, resulted in several airlines discontinuing their service to the airport.
-Recently, the situation has stabilised somewhat and several airlines have returned, although the airport is still nowhere near the service level of its heydays between the 60s-90s.

-In March 2006, Pakistan International Airlines began serving Toronto nonstop from Karachi with Boeing 777s.